huy/maven-quickstart/README.md

 **running**

 We run maven by type `mvn` and one of phases defined by maven [here](http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference) or a goals implemented by a plugin specified in `pom.xml`.
 If it is a phase then depending on goal to phase binding defined in plugins, appropriate goals will be executed .
 Some typical examples are [here](example.md).

+**help**

+As mentioned above, a lot of maven behaviours is implicit (hidden), it is quite difficult to have an idea what happens if we run a maven phase.
+Our life line is in the [maven help plugin](http://maven.apache.org/plugins/maven-help-plugin/describe-mojo.html) which provides handy goals to reveal what happen behind the scene.

+    mvn help:help

+    INFO] Maven Help Plugin 2.2
+      The Maven Help plugin provides goals aimed at helping to make sense out of the build environment.
+It includes the ability to view the effective POM and settings files, after inheritance and active profiles have been applied, as well as a describe a particular plugin goal to give usage information.

+   This plugin has 9 goals:

+   help:active-profiles
+      Displays a list of the profiles which are currently active for this build.

+   help:all-profiles
+      Displays a list of available profiles under the current project.
+      Note: it will list all profiles for a project.
+If a profile comes up with a status inactive then there might be a need to set profile activation switches/property.

+   help:describe
+      Displays a list of the attributes for a Maven Plugin and/or goals (aka Mojo - Maven plain Old Java Object).

+   help:effective-pom
+      Displays the effective POM as an XML for this build, with the active profiles factored in.

+   help:effective-settings
+      Displays the calculated settings as XML for this project, given any profile enhancement and the inheritance of the global settings into the user-level settings.

+   help:evaluate
+      Evaluates Maven expressions given by the user in an interactive mode.

+   help:expressions
+      Displays the supported Plugin expressions used by Maven.

+   help:help
+      Display help information on maven-help-plugin.
+      Call mvn help:help -Ddetail=true -Dgoal=<goal-name> to display parameter
+      details.

+   help:system
+      Displays a list of the platform details like system properties and environment variables.

 **references**